karimdaghari/mvp-starter/README.md

 - The necessary head elements (meta) are generated automatically for you (therefore you don't need to think about what to include/exclude)
 - The page was created with accessibility in mind, therefore there shouldn't be any issue when it comes to people accessing it from non-desktop, low-end devices.

-## Design
+### Design

 First of all, let's get something cleared up from the gate: `Design !== Aesthetics`.

 You think that this template isn't aesthetically pleasant?
 Sure.
 I'll give you that (maybe).
 That said, this template was carefully crafted in a way that surfaces the information and incites action in the best way possible.

+## How to use this

+You just modify the file: `./data.ts`.

+Below the description of each key:

+### `siteUrl`

+I believe that this is a pretty obvious one.
+Just put in the (production) url of the website, **without** the trailing slash.

+### `name`

+Do I even need to say what to put in this key?
+However, my recommendation is to try and pick something that's memorable, related to your problem space and "verb-able" (think of how "Googling" became synonymous with "search on the internet").

+### `tagline`

+You might think that the tagline is akin to a slogan, while not wrong it's best to think of it as a catch phrase -- something through which you capture the attention of the prospect _and_ puts the provided value upfront.

+### `description`

+As usual the key is pretty obvious, that said, my recommandation is to try and keep it as short as possible.

+- "How short?
+Like two, three paragraphs?"
+- It should fit in a tweet.

+The description isn't about convincing the prospect, it's about _selectively_ exposing what the idea/project is about.
+If they're really interested, they'll sign up.

+### `media`

+If you have an image you'd like to include, just upload it to the `/public` and put its name (alongside the extension) here.

+### Social media

+Again, pretty obvious what these fields are for.
+However, a question might arise:

+- "What should I put in?
+The (supposed) product's urls or my personal ids?"
+- My personal recommandation, put your own ID and point out (on your socials) that you'll be sharing progress.

-# Limitation
+## Limitation

-- You can host this template only on netlify, this is a hard requirement since A) there's a form and b) in investigating other solutions, I found that netlify was the best for JAMStack websites.
+- You can host this template only on netlify, this is a hard requirement since A) there's a _form_ and b) in investigating other solutions, I found that netlify was the best for JAMStack websites.